trans-travel/trans-travel/us/fl.md

 others who believe that your presence may be a prelude to child abuse.
 The "groomer" insult towards trans people originated in Florida.

-Florida is attempting to intimidate businesses into denying trans people access to facilities.
+As of 2025, Florida is attempting to intimidate businesses into denying trans people access to facilities.
 For instance, a Life Time Fitness in Palm Beach County has [banned trans people from appropriate locker rooms](https://www.advocate.com/news/florida-ag-threatens-gym-transgender) due to